Aug 7, 2025

 What it is: The CRA oversees taxes, benefits and related programs for most Canadian provinces and territories.
 (Revenu Québec provides these services for Québec.)

-- Checklist for starting a small business (Bonus resource: BizPaL is a free service that makes it simple to register your business and apply for key licensees.)
+Checklist for starting a small business (Bonus resource: BizPal is a free service that makes it simple to register your business and apply for key licensees.)

 In terms of the rules and regulations, the CRA is a primary source.
 If you’re unsure of what’s happening or a specific rule, go to the source.
 However, the CRA doesn’t always use the friendliest or easy-to-understand wording.
-In this case, talk to your professional advisor or find one you’d like in the Huumans provider network.

 Canadian Federation of Independent Business (CFIB)